 Depending on the general conditions in your location, it may be necessary to cover the growing area with plastic to maintain constant humidity.

 If all goes well, you should see signs of mushrooms appearing, around, three weeks after setting up the growing-bed.
-There should be harvestable mushrooms, about, a week after that.
+There should be mushrooms ready for harvest, about, a week after that.

 What are the easiest mushrooms to grow?

-For a beginner, it’s usually better to start with one of the most common types of mushroom.
+For a beginner, it’s usually better to attempt to grow common types of mushroom.

 Another mushroom that appears to be relatively easy to grow is the oyster mushroom.
 These are grown and consumed worldwide.
 They are known for their flavour and very expensive to buy.
 If you are looking for a mushroom that’s a bit more exotic, has a good flavour and you want to impress your friends with something that’s known to be expensive, then, growing oyster mushrooms could be for you.